 Another advantage is that if you’ve got fussy eaters who’ve seen round ones and reject your random shaped ones made from the breast meat because “they don’t look right”, you can form the mince into lovely round nuggets, or flowers… dinosaurs… an octopod (I haven’t suggested this idea to my little ones as they would probably go for it and I don’t think my turkey moulding skills are up to that standard).

 I also choose to make them into turkey burgers for the grown ups, served in a bun with lettuce and homemade mayonnaise.

 “But these nuggets don’t look right”

-As I mentioned before I live with a fussy eater.
+I have fussy eaters to cater for sometimes.
 Not the two year old, not the four year old.
-Yes, that’s right, my husband.
+Actual picky adults.
 I served these nuggets to the boys and they were devoured without any complaint.
-Served them to hubby and I was told that they were too pale and didn’t look right.
+Served to certain adults and I was told that they were too pale and didn’t look right.

 My solution to this was to invest in golden breadcrumbs.
-He’s now happy!
+They’re now happy!

 Personally I think that using the golden breadcrumbs somewhat defeats the point of making your own so you know what’s in them as they’ve got a few preservatives and colours in.
-However, I’ll make lovely pale ones for me and the boys and golden ones for my fussy hubby.
+However, I’ll make lovely pale ones for me and the boys and golden ones for the fussy eaters.

 Teaching my little ones to cook

 I’m keen that my boys grow up able to fend for themselves and one of the key parts of that is being able to cook.
 I find that baking cakes and cookies is great as it’s all about mixing the ingredients with no need for hot pans and sharp knives.
 However, whilst cake making is fun (and they certainly enjoy the results) it’s not exactly teaching them how to cook healthy dinners.